sboehringer/ting/README.md

 # Configuration

-Change `tingm` to the folder location of the pen-mount on your OS, if needed (currently supported: OpenSUSE >= 15.0, Mac OS X).
+Change `tingm` to the folder location of the pen-mount on your OS, if needed.
+Operating systems already supported:

+  * OpenSUSE >= 15.0
+  * Mac OS X

 # Workflow